 An Employee may nominate one complying fund to which all Agreement and statutory superannuation contributions shall be paid, subject to Employer approval of the fund nominated by the Employee.
 Provided that the Employer shall not unreasonably withhold agreement.

-Where no such nomination is made before any such contributions become payable, the contributions referred to in this clause will be paid into the Employers default fund which is currently First State Super.
-First State Super is a fund that offers a My Super Product.
+Where no such nomination is made before any such contributions become payable, the contributions referred to in this clause will be paid into the Employers default fund which is currently Aware Super Pty Ltd (ABN 11 118 202 672; AFSL 293340), the trustee of Aware Super (ABN 53 226 460 365).
+Aware Super is a fund that offers a My Super Product.

 Higher Duties